geopython/pygeoapi/docs/source/configuration.rst

 .. code-block:: yaml

+    json-ld:
-    item_template: jsonld/base.jsonld
+      item_template: tests/data/base.jsonld
       context:
         - datetime: https://schema.org/DateTime

 .. note::
+   The template ``tests/data/base.jsonld`` renders the unmodified JSON-LD.
 For more information on the capacities of jinja2 templates, see :ref:`html-templating`.

 Summary
 -------